 She Remembers, He Forgets (dir.
 Adam Wong, Hong Kong)

 A wonderfully charming and bittersweet story about teenage friendship, idealist dreams and a city that transcends changing times, this rare Hong Kong-produced gem influenced by Hayao Miyazaki and Shunji Iwai sweeps with nostalgia.
 In search of an answer for her broken marriage, Gigi (Miriam Yeung, Love in the Buff) journeys into her shiny high school year memories only to discover a deeply hidden secret that will transform her life.

-Watch She Remembers, He Forgets on FilmDoo (USA and Canada only)
+Watch She Remembers, He Forgets on FilmDoo (Not Available in the USA or Canada)

 DiDi’s Dreams (dir.
 Kevin Tsai, China/Taiwan)

 In this one-of-a-kind fantasy comedy, Didi is an aspiring actress trying to prove herself to her superstar sister.
 She keeps having the same dream about the love affairs of a woman named Xu Chunmei, who owns a spaceship restaurant known for a noodle soup with an ancestral secret recipe.
 After overcoming countless hardships, Didi finally gets her long expected career breakthrough, but life takes unexpected turns at the same time and the truths about her dreams start to unveil.
 A hilarious and tearful ode to the golden age of local variety entertainment, reputed TV host and best-selling author Kevin Tsai’s directorial debut stars his longtime partner Dee Hsu (Little S) in the most influential TV show in the Chinese speaking world, Kangsi Coming.